 After a day of travel, join us for a Thursday afternoon of tea and conversation in our community room.
 Our bookstore will open Thursday afternoon as well.

 Our Welcome Reception on Thursday evening is the official opening of Sirens.
 We invite all attendees to join us for a dessert reception, which is followed by our team’s brief remarks and the N. K. Jemisin’s keynote address.
-The menu will be announced in 2017.

 Books and Breakfast